The Image of Yoga is a project to remind the world that yoga is a practice that is accessible to everyone—every age, shape, size and ethnicity.

 In 2015, I began photographing Philadelphians who practice yoga.

-Inspired by my philosophy that everyone is photogenic, and modeled on my already successful How Philly Moves community dance photography project, The Image of Yoga 2015 brought together participants for both a rich conversation around images of yoga as well as a series of community portraits and asana images.
+Informed by my philosophy that everyone is photogenic, and modeled on my already successful How Philly Moves community dance photography project, The Image of Yoga 2015 brought together participants for both a rich conversation around images of yoga as well as a series of community portraits and asana images.

 It looked a little bit like this:

-GAIAM Sponsorship
+GAIAM SPONSORSHIP

 In 2016, with a sponsorship from Gaiam, I continued The Image of Yoga with another community photo event.